 The Bank's own funds consist of the Social Capital and the Reserve account.
-The Social Capital is formed by ordinary shares issued by the Headquarter entity, Andorra Banc Agricol Reig ("Andbank Andorra").
+The Social Capital is formed by ordinary shares issued by the Headquarter entity, Andorra Banc Agricol Reig ("Andbank Andorra" or "the Parent Company").
 The reserved accounts are constituted by the yearly accumulated P&L results of the Bank.
 The intangible asset account is also deducted to come up with the ultimate own funds figure.
 The Bank's regulatory capital consists exclusively of Common Equity Tier 1 ("CET1") capital.
 The Bank does not have issued additional Tier 1 capital or Tier 2 capital as defined in the CRR.

-The capital structure of the Bank as of $31^{\rm st}$ December 2020 and $30^{\rm th}$ June 2021 are as follows:
+The capital structure of the Bank as of 31st December 2021 and 30th June 2022 are as follows: